wintercms/meta/l6-upgrade-notes.md

 <a name="changes-to-file-model"></a>
 ### Changes to the File model (`√`)

-Due to a recent security path made in the Laravel framework, the `October\Rain\Database\Attach\File` model (and by extension, the `System\Models\File` model) now use the "fillable" attributes property to define the fields available for mass assignment, as opposed to the "guarded" attributes property, which is susceptible to some quirks in its behavior.
-If you extend either of these models to provide your own custom File model and wish to have extra fields stored, you will need to copy the `$fillable` attribute from the `October\Rain\Database\Attach\File` model and place it in your own extension, adding any extra fields you wish to be fillable as well.
+Due to a recent security patch made in the Laravel framework, the `October\Rain\Database\Attach\File` model (and by extension, the `System\Models\File` model) now use the "fillable" attributes property to define the fields available for mass assignment, as opposed to the "guarded" attributes property, which is susceptible to some quirks in its behavior.
+If you extend either of these models to provide your own custom File model and wish to have extra fields stored through mass assignment, you will need to copy the `$fillable` attribute from the `October\Rain\Database\Attach\File` model and place it in your own extension, adding any extra fields that you wish to be fillable as well.

 ```
     /**